 Consolidated Holdings Limited and its subsidiaries form part of the Mizzi Organisation.
 The Mizzi Organisation is not a legal entity and does not constitute a group of companies within the meaning of the Companies Act, Cap.
 386 of the laws of Malta.
 The Organisation is a conglomerate of companies principally comprising Consolidated Holdings Limited, Kastell Limited, Mizzi Holdings Limited and The General Soft Drinks Company Limited, together with all their respective subsidiaries.
-The Mizzi Organisation also includes Falcon Wines & Spirits Limited and Mizzi Motors Limited, which are an integral component of the Organisation's beverage and automotive business activities.
-Indeed, the related operations of the Organisation and the activities of these two entities are managed on a collective basis.
+The Mizzi Organisation also includes Falcon Wines & Spirits Limited and Mizzi Motors Limited, which are an integral component of the Organisation and the activities of these two entities are managed on a collective basis.